redhat-developer/mapt/docs/azure/rhel.md

 mapt offers several operations to manage environments within azure:

-## Ubuntu
+## RHEL

-It creates / destroy a windows dekstop edition ready to be included within the CI/CD system.
+It creates / destroy a rhel ready to be included within the CI/CD system.
 Features included within the offering:

 * Creates an admin user with a self generated passwd (only accessible within rdp)
 * Creates an user acting as adminuser